nspcc-dev/neo-exporter/README.md

 Successfully tagged neofs-net-monitor:0.1.0
 ```

-2. Specify neofs-net-monitor image version and `ipstack.com` access token in
+2. (Optional) Specify neofs-net-monitor image version and `ipstack.com` access token in
    `docker/docker-compose.yml`.

 ```yml
       - NEOFS_NET_MONITOR_GEOIP_ACCESS_KEY=deabeaf1234567890c0ffecafe080894
 ```

+If you skip this step, then geo-ip data won't be provided to prometheus and
+grafana, thus world map will be empty.
+Monitor app will produce plenty of
+errors in log as well, but it should work fine.

 3. Start environment.